-Trump recognizes opposition leader as Venezuela's interim president
+U.S. recognizes opposition leader as Venezuela president, weighs oil sanctions

 U.S. officials in recent days had stated openly that Maduro no longer had a legitimate claim on power.

-The sources acknowledged that formal recognition of Guaido would be complicated by questions of how to deal with Venezuela’s U.S.-based diplomats.
-Such a move could also backfire if Maduro took action to prevent Guaido from being sworn in or used it as a pretext to detain him again.
+The sources acknowledged that formal recognition of Guaido would be complicated by questions of how to deal with Venezuela’s U.S.-based diplomats and who would now control its bank accounts and other U.S. assets.

+It was also unknown whether Guaido and the opposition-controlled Congress would now try to exert control over Citgo, the U.S. refining arm of Venezuela’s state-run oil company PDVSA.

+Such a move could also backfire if Maduro used Guaido’s swearing-in and U.S. recognition of him as a pretext to take action such as detaining him.

 Adding to pressure on Maduro, multiple sources said the Trump administration could impose new U.S. sanctions on Venezuela’s vital oil sector as soon as this week if the political situation there deteriorates further.

-U.S. officials are considering a range of potential measures, including restricting U.S. imports of Venezuelan oil or even a full ban, to punish Maduro’s government but no final decisions have been made as Washington closely watches the street protests unfolding in the country, two people familiar with the matter told Reuters.
+U.S. officials are considering a range of potential measures, including restricting U.S. imports of Venezuelan oil or even a full ban, to punish Maduro’s government, but no final decisions have been made as Washington closely watches the street protests unfolding in the country, two people familiar with the matter told Reuters.

 Two other sources briefed on the matter said the U.S. administration had privately informed U.S. energy companies of its deliberations.

+Venezuelan crude exports to the United States last year fell 15 percent to the lowest annual average in nearly three decades, according to Refinitiv Eikon data, as fast-declining oil output and financial sanctions continued to hit sales.

+Still, some U.S. refineries have equipment specifically designed for heavy grades of crude like those from Venezuela.
+They imported about 500,000 barrels per day (bpd) last year, according to the U.S. Energy Information Administration.

-Reporting by Matt Spetalnick, Roberta Rampton and Jarrett Renshaw; editing by Jeffrey Benkoe and Tom Brown
+Reporting by Matt Spetalnick, Roberta Rampton and Jarrett Renshaw; additional reporting by Patricia Zengerle; editing by Tom Brown and James Dalgleish